environ-developers/Environ/Doc/sphinx/example01.rst

 in vacuum and in water, thus obtaining the solvation energy.

 In general, execution of pw.x requires a correctly formatted input file with all the descriptive properties of the desired system.
-With the Environ addon, an additional input file is required that contain simulation parameters for the environment.
+With the Environ addon, an additional input file is required that contains simulation parameters for the environment.
 Unlike the pw input file that can be arbitrarily named and then specified on execution of the program, the Environ file must be named ‘environ.in’.
 To enable the environ addon on a pw calculation, the ``--environ`` modifier should be added.
-Hence the command, ``./pw.x --environ < example.in`` would feed in a pw input file named example.in into pw.x and run a serial calculation via whichever FORTRAN compiler Quantum ESPRESSO has been configured with.
-Since the --environ modifier added, pw now expects an environ.in file.
+Hence the command, ``./pw.x --environ < example.in`` would feed in a pw input file named example.in into pw.x and run a serial calculation via whichever FORTRAN compiler Quantum ESPRESSO has been configured with (as with any program, call ``pw.x`` from its actual position, or add it to the PATH).
+Since the ``--environ`` modifier is added, ``pw.x`` now expects an environ.in file.
 Failure to do so will result in an error.

 The bash script run_example.sh generates all the necessary files described above and executes multiple pw calculations successively.
 Due to the constraint of the environ.in name, a change in environment should require